Prof. Gernot Klepper, Ph.D.

 She studies sociology and german philology in her bachelors at the Christian-Albrechts-Universität in Kiel.
 In the course of her previous occupation in the publishing industry, she gained experience in public relations and communication of knowledge.
 She is particularly interested in the field of science communication and its application on the topics sustainability and climate protection.

-Charlotte Häfele has been supporting the project as a student assistant since October 2020.
+Charlotte Häfele has been supporting the project as a research assistant since October 2020.
 She is particularly involved in event management and public relations.

 She studied public relations and corporate communications in her bachelor's degree and is now doing her master's degree in applied communication sciences at the Kiel University of Applied Sciences.
 She gained experience in event management during various internships in cultural institutions.
 She also completed an internship at GEOMAR, where she focused on the areas of science communication and public relations.
 These two topics are of particular interest to her, especially in the dialogue on the Economics of Climate Change.